 All those tests are performed on the AMTSO website, which allows verifying the protection level of your antivirus.

-The software was actually at its best.
+The software was at its best.
 It passed all six tests.
-The video above shows each test and results.

 Like McAfee, Kaspersky also passed all tests.

-One difference I must mention is that Kaspersky blocks the download completely, while McAfee mostly allows downloading, but it quickly removes the virus.
+One difference I must mention is that Kaspersky blocks the download completely, while McAfee most of the time allows downloading, but it quickly removes the virus.
 I don’t see much of the difference, but it ultimately comes down to you.

 Testing the performance of antivirus is a bit challenging because of many other programs running simultaneously.
-However, according to a performance test carried by AV-Test, McAfee did not interface with the system’s performance, and it got a score of 6 out of 6.
+However, according to a performance test carried by AV-Test, McAfee did not interface with the system’s performance, and it got a 6 out of 6.

-Similar was found in the case of Kaspersky.
+Similar performance was noted while testing Kaspersky.
 The company reported that Kasperky also does not affect the system.
 The tool got the same score as McAfee.

 Round review: This round is a tie

 The next test is the system scan test.
-In this test, I will scan my entire PC and count the number of files and the time it takes for both to complete scanning.
+In this test, I scanned my entire PC and counted the number of files, and the time it took for both to complete scanning.

-Starting with McAfee, the tool does not show the total scan time, but it took about 8 hours to finish scanning from the manual counting method.
-The tool also found 1,467,763 files and found 13 threats.
+McAfee did not show the total scan time, but it took about 8 hours to finish scanning.
+The tool found 1,467,763 files and 13 threats.
 The reason it found those threats was because I tested it before Kaspersky.

 Kaspersky, on the contrary, took 3 hours, while it scanned 4,185,425 files, which is more than double what McAfee scanned.

 Round review: This round goes to Kaspersky

-User-friendliness is another important factor to consider while choosing any software or program.
-The user interface of both the antivirus programs is straightforward and neatly organized in tabs.
+User-friendliness is another crucial factor to consider while choosing any software or program.
+The user interface of both the antivirus programs is straightforward and neatly organised in tabs.